-Only used for Interlaced formats.
-Selects the field for analysis.
+Only used for interlaced formats This control selects the field for analysis.
 If the current line is in Field 1, changing the field will change to the same line in Field 2.
 The field number will change to show the correct field for the current line number.